Dr. Thania Paffenholz

 Academic Training & Professional Experience

 A political scientist by training, Dr. Paffenholz received her Ph.D. in international relations from the University of Frankfurt, Germany in 1996, focusing on the theory and practice of mediation and peace processes in armed conflicts.
-As a research fellow at the Peace Research Institute Frankfurt (1992-1996), she participated in several UN missions in Africa during that time.
-From 1996 to 2000, Dr Paffenholz was the peacebuilding advisor to the EU Special Envoy to Somalia at the Delegation of the European Commission in Kenya.
+As a research fellow at the Peace Research Institute Frankfurt (1992-1996), she participated in several UN missions in Africa.
+From 1996 to 2000, Dr. Paffenholz was the peacebuilding advisor to the EU Special Envoy to Somalia at the Delegation of the European Commission in Kenya.
 She then served as the founding director of the Center for Peacebuilding at swisspeace in Berne, advising the Swiss Foreign Ministry.
-Since 2005, Dr. Paffenholz has worked with the Graduate Institute in Geneva, leading multi-year comparative research projects on participation and inclusion in peace and transition processes.
+Since 2005, Dr. Paffenholz has worked with the Graduate Institute in Geneva, leading research projects on participation and inclusion in peace and transition processes.

-Academic Resarch & Involvement in Peace and Transition Processes
+Academic Research & Involvement in Peace and Transition Processes

 - With Luc Reychler.
-Aid for Peace: A Guide to Planning and Evaluation for Conflict Zones, 2007.
+Aid for Peace: A Guide to Planning and Evaluation for Conflict Zones, Baden-Baden: Nomos, 2007.

 - With Luc Reychler.
 Peacebuilding: A Field Guide.
 Boulder: Lynne Rienner Publishers, 2000.
 (French: Construire la paix sur le terrain; Mode d’emploi (2000) Bruxelles: Groupe de recherche et d'information sur la paix et la sécurité).